Phoenix · 7th Avenue · Indian School to Camelback

 City of Phoenix

-Historic-preservation facts for Woodlea, including period of significance, register status, and review context.
+Historic-district details for Woodlea, including its period of significance, register status, and review process.

 Historic Phoenix Districts